Sousastep/SousaFX-rnbo-docs/.github/sousafx-release.md

 git push origin --tags
 ```

-click the "0" next to the "external / rnbopat" switch to load the external.
+click the "0" above the `list.lookup external rnbopat` object to load the external.

 File > Save As Project...
 name sousaFX-v#.#.#